How to Do Astrophotography: Tips, Techniques, and Gear Guide

 First and Last Quarter Moon

-The first and last quarter phases offer a balance, allowing you to capture both the moon and the stars.
+The first and last quarter phases offer a balance, allowing you to see both the moon and the stars.
 This phase is excellent for testing different astrophotography modes to see how they affect the visibility of celestial objects.

 Full Moon